JohnYoung404/CpuRenderer/README.md

 # CPURenderer
-A CPU Renderer implemented in C++.
+A Cpu Renderer implemented in C++.

 ## Install